MiguelAxcar/gravity-forms-as-composer-dependency/README.md

 ### 3) Permitting necessary plugins

 You'll need to add the `ffraenz/private-composer-installer` and `gotoandplay/gravityforms-composer-installer` plugins to the list of permitted plugins.
-The commands below will handle this for you:
+The commands below will try to take care of this for you:

 ```bash
 # Add config section if it does not exist